Alzheimer's & Dementia Care Partner Education

 Getting started

-• Care Partner Trainings - free, one-time classes offered on a variety of topics to help care partners learn new skills and resources available.
-Typically offered both in-person and virtually.
+- Classes for Care Partners - complimentary, one-time classes offered on a variety of topics to help care partners learn new skills and resources available.
+Typically offered in-person.

-• Virtual Dementia Tour - free hands-on experience to simulate the effects of dementia.
+- Virtual Dementia Tour - complimentary hands-on experience to simulate the effects of dementia.
 It is designed to help care partners better empathize with their loved ones and provide better care.
 Offered in-person several times throughout the year.

 Go more in-depth

-• Caregiver Bootcamp - free, multi-session training for care partners to learn more all in one day!
-Bootcamps are offered several times each year on a variety of helpful topics for care partners.
+- Care Partner Boot Camp - complimentary, multi-session training for care partners to learn more all in one day!
+Boot Camps are offered several times each year on a variety of helpful topics for care partners.

-• Caregiving at a Glance Workshop Series - 5 week series that walks through our popular Caregiving at Glance guidebook with the help of experts in the field.
-Offered several times throughout the year, both in-person and virtually.
+- Caregiving at a Glance Workshop - through our popular Caregiving at a Glance guidebook with the help of experts in the field.

 And there's more!